 Subject: Worldview.

-In TST, that difference matters because truth and belief are not the same kind of thing.
+In science-first philosophy, that difference matters because truth and belief are not the same kind of thing.
 Truth belongs to reality.
-Belief belongs to minds trying to track reality.
-So public belief is the social starting point, while public truth is the stronger core that can guide our future.
+Belief belongs to the minds trying to track reality.

-That means a belief can be popular, identity-shaping, and deeply meaningful, yet still fail as public truth.
-That is part of the discipline of TST: respect the person, but do not lower the truth standard.
+Public belief can be popular, identity-shaping, and deeply meaningful, yet still fail as public truth.
+That is part of the discipline of public truth systems: respect the person, but do not lower the truth standard.

 That Critical Thinking FAQ,